-The Noise Project sought to research, evaluate and communicate short-term and long-term solutions to reduce noise.
-The project assessed opportunities to effectively reduce engine noise throughout the vessel, appropriate hearing protection for use in the engine room and communication headsets on deck.
-It considered long-term strategies to control the noise at the source – the engine and opportunities to reduce/ dampen noise through vessel retrofits.
+The Noise Project sought to research, evaluate, and communicate short-term and long-term solutions to reduce noise.
+The project assessed opportunities to effectively reduce engine noise throughout the vessel, appropriate hearing protection for use in the engine room, and communication headsets on deck.
+It considered long-term strategies to control the noise at the source—the engine—and opportunities to reduce/dampen noise through vessel retrofits.

-The intended outcomes of this MITACS research project were the development of educational programming and tools/resources that will help mitigate noise-induced hearing loss, promote and improve stability best practices, and reduce the risk of exposure to extreme weather events.
+The intended outcomes of this MITACS research project were the development of educational programming, and tools/resources that will help mitigate noise-induced hearing loss, promote and improve stability best practices, and reduce the risk of exposure to extreme weather events.

 MEOPAR Roundtable on Forecast Use in Atlantic Canada - In February of 2016, researchers at Memorial University worked with the NL-FHSA to organize a roundtable discussion on forecast usage as part of ocean climate research funded by the Marine Environment Observation Prediction and Response (MEOPAR) Network.
-A full copy of the report can be found here.
+A full copy of the report can be found here:

-Environment and Climate Change Canada Future Forecasting Tools Development - As part of the university partnerships developed through weather project research and forecasting roundtable, the NL-FHSA recently invited Senior Meteorologist Devon Telford to present at the 2018 Safety Symposium.
+Environment and Climate Change Canada: Future Forecasting Tools Development - As part of the university partnerships developed through weather project research and forecasting roundtable, the NL-FHSA invited Senior Meteorologist Devon Telford to present at the 2018 Safety Symposium.
 Devon Telford presented on possible ways to improve the delivery of marine forecasts, such as wave/sea state hazards, and collected feedback from participants.

-Additional Safety Research:
+Additional Safety Research

-SafetyNet Centre for Occupational H&S Research:
+SafetyNet Centre for Occupational Health & Safety Research:

 Ocean Frontier Institute Module I: OFI has dedicated an entire module to marine governance, which includes a focus on marine safety issues.